U6 Coaching Information

 Below is a sample practice plan for a U6 team.
 Remember to be organized and have a plan.
 Most coaches pick a theme for one practice.
 In other words, they pick one or two skills to focus on and that practice is built around strengthening that concept.
 Practices should include a chalk talk, a demonstration, a warm up and stretching, skill building games, small sided games, a scrimmage and a cool down.

-All games are played at Pony Express Elementary School, located at 1250 56th Avenue.
-To view the Pony Express Field Lay-out, please click here.
+All games are played at Portuguese Park, located at 7350 Durfee Way.
+To view the Field Lay-out, please click here.

 To view and print the U6 Game Card, please click here.

-If you have any other questions, please contact Jennifer Lopez, the U6 Age Group Coordinator.
-Jennifer can be reached here: email@example.com.
+If you have any other questions, please contact Anna Williamson, the U6 Age Group Coordinator.
+Anna can be reached here: firstname.lastname@example.org.
 Please remember to put GHSC in the subject line or your email will not go through.